Applications and Categories¶

 If a match is found, the flow category will be set to the corresponding matching category.
-These rules can be configured from the Categories page.
+These rules can be configured from the Categories tab.

-By clicking “Edit Hosts” it’s possible to define some hosts which will be considered as part of the category.
+By clicking “Edit Rules” it’s possible to define some rules to match hosts and associate them to the category.

 ntopng also supports external lists to define custom categories, loaded from text file (local) or online services (e.g. emergingthreats for the Malware category).
 Since lists are also used to raise alerts (e.g. for hosts in the Malware or Mining category), you may need to add exceptions to those lists, whitelisting selected hosts.
 This is possible adding an host to the list, prepending “!” to the IP/hostname (e.g. !126.96.36.199).